bradynichols/pcpartpickerbot/README.md

 # PCPartPickerBot
 ![PCPartPicker Logo](http://u.cubeupload.com/bradyfish/PCPartPickerLogo.png)

-## WARNING 11/2/2021: This program is very outdated and using it may result in triggering PCPartPicker's anti-script measures.
+## WARNING 11/2/2021: This program is very outdated and using it may result in triggering PCPartPicker's anti-script measures and potentially an IP ban.
 I have no plans to update the bot.

 NOTE: I am not affiliated with PCPartPicker in any way.
 This bot does not represent their competence in creating discord bots.